 1.2.3.
 Analytics for Proactive Planning

 The Evolv Express system is capable of cloud connectivity to automatically capture data about visitor flow rates and alarm rates and communicate metrics to customers via a web-based or mobile application.
 This companion application, Evolv Insights, supplies business intelligence at the threshold of every venue.
-Evolv Insights enhances security planning, staffing, and operational decision-making by supplying data about visitor flow rates, alarm rates, detection sensitivity settings, and threat types across various locations, event types, and time frames (Figure 6).
+Evolv Insights enhances security planning, staffing, and operational decision-making.